doomforte/cipher-messaging-api/README.md

 ## Security notes

-- **Auth:** every request (besides the health check) needs `Authorization: Bearer <token>`, where the token comes from Supabase Auth and is verified here against `SUPABASE_JWT_SECRET`.
+- **Auth:** every request (besides the health check) needs `Authorization: Bearer <token>`.
+This server checks that token against Supabase's own Auth server on every call — a small latency cost, but no JWT-verification logic or secret to keep in sync here.
 A user can only publish an `Identity` for their own authenticated email, and can only send messages as themselves — no more shared-key impersonation risk.